sghiaseddin/crawlers-traffic-analysis-aws-pipeline/readme.md

 ### v0.3.0
 - Created: Analysis lambda function to answer the questions of the research and store the report in the output bucket as json
-- Created: Node.js app to render the report .json file and show on a aws url
+- Created: Node.js app to render the report .json file and show on a AWS url

 ### v0.2.1
 - Edited: ETL lambda function to output aggregated .csv and .log file too